MediaWind/react_kiosk_engine/docs/jsonFormat.md

 }
 ```

-`scheduling` have 8 required keys: one for each day of the week + a `publicHoliday` key.
+`scheduling` have 8 required keys: one for each day of the week + a `publicHolidays` key.

 These days items are defined by an array holding a list of schedule items, themselves defined by a required `id`, referencing to a flow, and an optional `startTime`, respecting the **"HH:mm"**, 24h format.